Nettle; Urtica dioica; Urtica urens; Urtica radix

 Stinging nettle products are usually made from the leaves and stems, and sometimes the roots.
 Root preparations are used to relieve symptoms of BPH.

-Stinging nettle is available as dried leaf, freeze dried leaf, extract, capsules, tablets, and as root tincture (a solution of the herb in alcohol), juice or tea.
-It also comes in the form of an ointment or cream to be put on the skin.
+Stinging nettle is available as dried leaf, freeze-dried leaf, extract, capsules, tablets, and as root tincture (a solution of the herb in alcohol), juice, or tea.
+It also comes in the form of an ointment or cream that can be applied to the skin.
 The root appears to have different pharmacological effects than the leaves.

-Stinging nettle is used in many forms, including as teas, tinctures, fluid extracts and creams.
-The freeze dried leaf capsule is very popular among male physicians.
+Stinging nettle is used in many forms, including as teas, tinctures, fluid extracts, and creams.

 Stinging nettle is generally considered safe when used as directed.
 Occasional side effects include mild stomach upset, fluid retention, sweating, diarrhea, and hives or rash (mainly from topical use).
 It is important to be careful when handling the nettle plant because touching it can cause an allergic rash.
 Stinging nettle should never be applied to an open wound.

 Because nettle can alter the menstrual cycle and may contribute to miscarriage, pregnant women should not use nettle.

 DO NOT self treat with nettle for BPH.
 See your doctor to receive a diagnosis and to rule out prostate cancer.